 A highlight of today’s path is Genbar Falls, a waterfall over a sobering 500m sheer drop which you’ll see from the opposite side of the ridge.
 After a break for lunch, you’ll carry on towards Geech, a remote traditional village with thatched roofs.
 This is the perfect opportunity for a booster: some coffee and injera.
 Then onwards to the camp which is a great spot for watching the sunset.

 Most of today’s path hugs the edge of the ridge.
 You’ll drop down through a forest of Giant Hazel before rising back to open grassland and continuing on your ascent up to Inyate.
 The views from the top are monumental.
 After recovering from the climb and the view, you’ll descend towards Chenek camp.
-This camp is well known for its visitors: Wallia Ibex and Gelada Baboons.
+This camp is well known for its visitors: Walia Ibex and Gelada Monkeys.

 Overnight: Camping at Chennek

 After breakfast at the lodge, head to Axum.
 This is a 6-8 hour drive passing through some fantastic scenery, down the switchbacks and along the Tigrayan plateau to Axum.
 Evening at lesiure in Axum.

 Overnight: Sabean Hotel

 Axum is Ethiopia’s most religious city which is home to an impressive display of Obelisks.
 The city is purported to have been the home of the Queen of Sheba.
 Rumour has it that the lost Ark of the Covenant is in the Church of St Mary of Zion.
 A short walk through the cobbled streets brings you to the Stelae fields.
 Some of the 4th century AD granite structures rise to over 23 metres.

 In the afternoon, transfer to the trailhead (Halloka) to start the community trek in Tigray.
 Begin with a 3-hour walk to Enaf Community Gueshouse.